priscillaong/GA-Project-1/README.md

 In general, there is a rising trend in participation rates for SAT in the US from 2017 to 2019 (with the exception of DC, New Hampshire, Hawaii, Nevada and Montana) as the SAT is still a high school graduating requirement in some of these States and SAT scores are a college entrance requirement.
 With a growing number of selective colleges and universities dropping out of admissions test requirement, the participation rates of SAT across the US have drop significantly in 2022 (1.7 million students as of 28 Sep 2022) as compared to pre-pandemic (2019) rates (2.2 million students in 2019) ([*source*](https://www.washingtonpost.com/education/2022/10/13/act-sat-testing-scores-2022/)).
 The 2020 and 2021 SAT Scores by State datasets can be analysed to further identify the States with decreased participation rates compared to pre-pandemic.

-This project only studied how total SAT score is affected based on the participating rates in different States.
-Other factors such as wealth, race, quality of education, gender, SAT fee waiver and college entry requirement should be studied upon to correctly identify how to increase  increase the participation rates for SAT across the US.
+This project aimed to study how the change in 2016 SAT test format would affect the participation rates between 2017 - 2019.
+However, other contributing factors such as wealth, race, quality of education, gender, SAT fee waiver and college entry requirement should be studied upon to correctly identify how to increase increase the participation rates for SAT across the US.